BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

 ## 8. Lighting

 Lighting is not a core concern of this specification.
-The system's defining features are its orthographic projection, stable pixel grid, outline logic, and billboard depth — all of which are independent of how lit pixels are colored.
+The system's defining features are its orthographic projection, stable pixel grid, outline logic, and billboard depth (provided by the proxy quad's rasterized depth) — all of which are independent of how lit pixels are colored.
 Any lighting model can be used, from unlit palette colors to sophisticated PBR shading, as long as it operates on the hit voxel's material and face information provided by the traversal.

 The current implementation provides a simple default lighting model suitable for the retro sprite aesthetic.
 It is described here as a reference, not as a requirement.